2018 Summer Youth Olympics

 The 2018 Summer Youth Olympics (Juegos Olímpicos de la Juventud de 2018), officially known as the III Summer Youth Olympic Games, and commonly known as Buenos Aires 2018, were an international sports, cultural, and educational event held from 6 to 18 October 2018 in Buenos Aires, Argentina.
 They were the first Youth Olympic Games held outside of Eurasia, and the first Summer Games held outside of Asia and the first to be held in the Western and Southern hemispheres.

-It was the second Olympic Games held in South America after the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+It was the second Olympic Games held in South America after the 2016 Summer Olympics in Rio de Janeiro, Brazil, and was also the final Summer Youth Olympic Games under the IOC presidency of Thomas Bach as the subsequent Summer Youth Olympics in 2022 was postponed to 2026 as a result of the worldwide COVID-19 pandemic.

 Bidding

 Six bids were initially submitted for the 2018 Summer Youth Olympics.
 Buenos Aires confirmed their bid in September 2011.
 On 13 February 2013, the IOC selected Buenos Aires as one of the three Candidate Cities for the 2018 Summer Youth Olympic Games.
 The other two candidate cities were Glasgow and Medellín.
 Guadalajara and Rotterdam failed to become candidates.
 Poznań withdrew their bid before the candidate cities were selected.

 The host city election vote was held at an IOC Session in Lausanne.
 The results were as follows: